sarparslan/Envolet/README.md

 - Visualize your financial activity with a line chart
 - Compare monthly spending with overall average
 - Filter results by date and category
-- Get smart AI-based suggestions based on your habits
+- Get AI-generated saving tips based on your spending (served by the backend)

 <p float="left">
   <img src="https://github.com/user-attachments/assets/9c9a6058-568d-48d0-bb95-1bbaebde2e62" width="250"/>